-Adding captions or subtitles to your Instagram Reels is a great way to attract viewers and keep them engaged.
-But Instagram doesn’t transcribe accurately for other languages except for English.
-In this article, I will guide you to add captions and subtitles to your Instagram Reels both using Instagram and an online app, Mixcaptions.
+Instagram subtitles on your Instagram Reels will be a great way to attract and keep viewers engaged since most users have their videos muted.
+But Instagram doesn’t transcribe and add subtitles accurately for other languages except for English.
+In this article, I will guide you to add captions and subtitles to your Reels both using Instagram and an online app, SubMagic.

-If you are a creator who loves creating Reels, adding captions, subtitles is a MUST step.
+If you are a creator who loves creating Instagram Reels, adding captions and subtitles is a MUST step.

-Many Instagram users have Reels mute so they will just skip boring videos.
+Many Instagram users have Reels mute so they will just skip your ‘silent’ videos.

-If your video has text in it, people will notice something different with your Reels.
+If your video has subtitles in it, people will notice something different with your IG Reels.

-An Instagram Reel with subtitles will be more accessible to everyone.
+An Instagram Reel with embedded subtitles will be more accessible to everyone.

 You can reach a wider audience and also increase engagement with your Reels.

-So, here is the complete guide to inserting captions, subtitles to your Instagram Reels.
+Here is the complete guide to inserting captions & subtitles into your Instagram Reels.

 What Are Instagram Reels?

-You can create a lot of creative and entertaining videos with Reels with multiple clips.
+You can create a lot of creative and entertaining videos with multiple clips on Reels.

 Reels are previously mocked as the TikTok dupe, even Kylie Jenner demands Instagram to be the normal ‘Instagram’.

-But actually, Reels are now gaining more popularity among creators and business profiles to grow their accounts.
+But Reels are now gaining more popularity among creators and business profiles to grow their accounts.